Skip to main content

 MinimalInformational.
 Very low practical impact.

-Some findings display an additional real exploitation risk badge:
+Some findings display an additional badge indicating real-world exploitation risk:

-≥ 90th percentile EPSS.
+≥ 90th percentile of EPSS.
 This finding is among the most likely to be exploited in the next 30 days, according to FIRST.org data.
-Prioritize the fix immediately.
+Prioritize fixing it immediately.

 Between the 50th and 90th percentile.
 Above the industry median.
-Worth scheduling the fix.
+Worth scheduling a fix.

-EPSS measures the real probability of exploitation, not just technical severity.
-A Medium severity finding with an Active exploitation badge may be more urgent than a High finding without one.
+EPSS measures the actual probability of exploitation, not just technical severity.
+A Medium severity finding with an Active Exploitation badge may be more urgent than a High severity without a badge.

 Click any finding to see: